shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The bear bled with each slice.
 It fell down, trying to get up.

-One of the bears that crossed the river, choking, but making great time.
+One of the bears that crossed the river came back across it, choking, but making great time.
 It rammed its frozen friend, breaking it free from the ice.
 The two bears roared as they approached, igniting the fire in the wounded bear’s eyes.

 It got up and slashed Gra in the shoulder.
 The two other bears charged up from behind it and grabbed each of his hands in between their teeth.